aviado1/Test-POP3Connection/README.md

 - **Authenticates using provided credentials**: Verifies user credentials for access.
 - **Sends a Telegram message if authentication fails**: Alerts the user via Telegram about authentication failures.

+## Server 2016 Specific Version

+For users running this script on Server 2016, please use `Test-POP3Connection_Server2016.ps1`, which includes configurations to enforce the use of TLS 1.2.
+This ensures compatibility with security protocols required by modern network services.

 ## Requirements

 - **PowerShell 5.0 or higher**: Needed to execute the script.